 I was reminded of this, because back in 1973, Forbes Magazine wrote an article about me modestly entitled, “Making Money Out of Junk”.
 I hope that this lecture will moderately improve my standing in the investment community.
 In any case, I’m approaching this meeting on behavioral economics with some trepidation.
 I don’t think investing is a science.
 I rather look at it as part art and part science with some boundaries.
 My son, Edwin, and I don’t consider our approach a behavioral science, it’s just bargain hunting and since a number of value investors have gotten into the field, it has become harder to find bargains

 We want to buy value.
 We buy a lot of securities, We know a of people who don’t like our kind of diversification, but we can’t help that.
 If you were running a department store, you would like the buyers you employ to purchase suits or dresses, etc. that are good value for the customer.
 My daughter thought it would be nice to go to Saks Fifth Avenue in New York and buy my wife a dress for $640. plus tax that wasn’t on sale.
 My wife, being a Depression baby like me was horrified at the price and brought it back.
+Addiction to drugs is a serious problem and places like the drug rehab in nyc can be of help to overcome the problem.

 We are bargain hunters in the stock market instead of the retail trade or similar areas.
 As Ben Graham said, we buy stocks like groceries not like perfume, or as they say, “a stock well bought is half sold”.
 One reason why we don’t disclose our holdings is that we don’t want competition.
 If the stock goes lower, which is quite possible, we’ll want to buy more.